esnet/pond/docs/start.md

 Currently Pond requires the use of the Babel runtime, since it has some generator code in it.
 We are reevaluating whether this is worth it.
 Below are instructions for getting Pond working in different environments.

+### Client

+On the browser you should use webpack or similar.
+Since Pond requires the babel runtime, you will need to install Babel.

+    npm install -g babel

+And then include the following line at the beginning of your application:

+    import "babel/register";

 ### Server

 On the server, it's best to use babel-node.
 Here's a simple example: